JackSzwergold/Cheat-Sheets/content/macOS - Disk Utility Repairs and Tricks from the Terminal.md

 Template: index
 ---

-## macOS - Disk Utility Repairs and Tricks from the Terminal

-By Jack Szwergold

 ### Using `fsck_hfs` to repair a volume that “Disk Utility” chokes on.

 Apple’s GUI application “Disk Utility” works fine for sundry hard disk issues, but sometimes it just chokes on drives claiming it can’t repair the disk.
 Before you give up hope, you can see if using `fsck_hfs` will